huskyhania/OP-Web-Application-IaC/README.md

   - S3 buckets (store static website assets and images)
   - CloudFront (for global content delivery)

+---

 ## Prerequisites:
-In order to deploy the program you're going to need: Node.js and npm, AWS CLI, AWS CDK and Docker Desktop (for iOS/Windows deployment)
+In order to deploy the program you're going to need: Node.js and npm, AWS Command Line Interface (AWS CLI), AWS Cloud Development Kit (CDK) and Docker Desktop (for iOS/Windows deployment)

 Installing Node.js might require sudo rights.
 On Linux the commands are:
 ```bash